"Elusive, complex, poetic and sophisticated." Margot Adler, NPR

 READERS' GUIDE here:

 "Aglow with the promise of her budding friendship with third-party presidential candidate (and closet vampire) Neil Cameron, Ari Montero returns to school frustrated, like most teenagers, that she’s just not old enough—darn it!—to be accepted in grown-up circles.
 But Ari isn’t like most teenagers.
 Half human, half vampire, she is destined to remain at the same tender age at which she crossed over.
 Her desire to achieve instant adulthood leads her to the Miami clinic run by a vampire notorious for his delusions of world domination.
 There she is injected with a serum that instantly takes her from 15 to 22.
 But just as Cameron is about to clinch the presidential nomination, Ari’s true age is mysteriously leaked to the press and the ensuing scandal sends Cameron’s campaign crashing in flames—just like the jet carrying Ari to Ireland to visit her parents.
-Artfully handling the conundrum of age versus maturity, Hubbard continues to provide substance as well as thrills in her thought-provoking series (Society of S, 2007; The Year of Disappearances, 2008)."
+Artfully handling the conundrum of age versus maturity, Hubbard continues to provide substance as well as thrills in her thought-provoking series."

 “The Season of Risks puts its own twist on the familiar tales.
 Main character Ari Montero is a half-human, half-vampire who looks older than her actual age and lives in a world that isn't fully aware of the undead walking among them.
 The season of the title is what Ari calls the "summer of love," a time when she falls in love with a very politically ambitious vampire.
 But things turn much darker when Ari learns that some vampires, those who adhere to the more common dining habits of those creatures, are interested in studying her medically and have been following her growth a bit too closely. . . . entertaining and thought-provoking.”